tech-al-pha/banklefy/README.md

 # Pricing

-Flexible plans starting from approximately $1 per conversion.
+Flexible plans starting from approximately $2 per page.

 Subscription plans available for individuals and professionals with higher usage requirements.